ba-st/Stargate/docs/reference/Controllers.md

 - `ConflictingObjectFound` will raise a 409/Conflict error
 - `KeyNotFound` and `NeoJSONParseError` will raise a 400/Bad Request error
 - `TeaNoSuchParam` will raise a 400/Bad Request error
-- `InstanceCreationFailed` will raise a 422/Unprocessable entity if happen during resource creation
+- `InstanceCreationFailed` will raise a 422/Unprocessable entity if it happens during resource creation

 The end user can configure additional exceptions to be automatically handled by